 4. Indulge in a Pastel de Nata

 To say that I’m obsessed with these Portuguese desserts is a gross understatement!
-I like I ate about 5 a day while in Lisbon (and I wonder why I didn’t lose any weight abroad haha).
+I like I ate at least 5 a day everyday while I was in Lisbon (and again when I visited Porto the following years).

 While I did not have time to visit the famous pastel de nata shop in Belem, they are available all over the city for about 1 euro a piece!